partidodev/partido-server/README.md

 ## Mail sending on local machine

 Per default, the server tries to send emails to localhost on Port 25 without any credentials.
 If you don't have a (fake) Mailserver installed, the console will output some specific errors, you can ignore.
-If you want to get those emails, you can use a tool like FakeSMTP: http://nilhcem.com/FakeSMTP/
+If you want to get those emails, you can use a tool like [FakeSMTP](http://nilhcem.com/FakeSMTP/).

 ## Contributors ✨